killershotpy/SMC/README.md

 You may not create the **server_options** file, then when you initialize the application **start()** in the **server.py** file, the application itself will create the server settings file.
 To change it, open the file as a text file, e.g. with the **nano** utility.
 By default, the application will create a socket and put it in listening mode at 127.0.0.1 on port 20001.

-It is **not recommended** to run the server as described below:

-    python server.py

-This may cause the process to hang and block the socket after attempting to terminate by typing the ctrl+Z command.

 After modification, do not forget to restart the server.

 #